 The INTERPOL Match-Fixing Task Force (IMFTF) forms the focus of INTERPOL’s operational response in this area.
 It brings together law enforcement agencies around the world to tackle match-fixing and corruption in sport.

-The IMFTF supports member countries in match-fixing investigations and operations in all sports, and maintain a global network of investigators that share information, intelligence and best practices.
+The IMFTF supports member countries in criminal investigations and joint operations in all sports, and maintain a global network of investigators that share information, intelligence and best practices.

 Specific tools developed by INTERPOL are available to law enforcement worldwide, dedicated to data collection on sport corruption (project ETICA) and financial crimes analysis (FINCAF).

-Due to its global outreach, the IMFTF is uniquely placed to connect criminal investigative units in all INTERPOL member countries and relevant Integrity Units from the main International Sporting Federations to unite the efforts to counter any wrongdoing in sport.
+Due to its global outreach, the IMFTF is uniquely placed to connect criminal investigative units in all INTERPOL member countries, relevant Integrity Units from the main International Sporting Federations and dedicated monitoring services to unite the efforts to counter any wrongdoing in sport.